 However, there is only one factor that threatens the collapse of these successes, in the future, if not appropriately addressed by the Egyptian state, today.
 That is the deep-rooted corruption on the level of local municipality councils.
 Continuing with the current model of governance, where the central government does all the work with the help of the military institution, threatens that the current social and economic renaissance may relapse on the feet of municipal corruption, as soon as the current state leadership changes.

 Egypt has not held municipal elections, since the heavily manipulated elections of 2008; i.e., since the Arab Spring revolution of 2011 that ousted the Mubarak regime.
 Despite the great efforts exerted by the President and the government, on the national level, to improve living conditions, many citizens are still unable to enjoy the outcomes of state-sponsored projects because of the performance of their corrupt officials at municipal councils.

-Therefore, in the year 2022, I would sincerely advise the Egyptian state and President El-Sisi to prioritize the process of re-designing the local governance system to match the state efforts to modernize Egypt upgrade the living conditions for all Egyptians.
+Therefore, in the year 2022, I would sincerely advise the Egyptian state and President El-Sisi to prioritize the process of re-designing the local governance system to match the state's efforts to modernize Egypt and upgrade the living conditions for all Egyptians.
 That is a crucial step towards eliminating the cancerous corruption that has been decaying the municipal councils for years.

 Also, read on Sada Elbalad